 The information on indices is presented for illustrative purposes only and is not intended to imply the potential performance of any fund or investment.
 Indices provide a general source of information on how various market segments and types of investments have performed in the past.
 You may not invest directly in an index.
 Past performance is not an indicator of future results.
-2022 is not a full-year, represents year-to-date through 11/9/22.
+2022 represents the full-year through 12/31/22.